Toniq-Labs/extendable-token/README.md

 This token standard provides a ERC1155/multi-token-like approach with extensions that can add additional functionality based on the purpose of the token.
 EXT Standard allows for the following features:
 1. Multiple tokens (which can be a mix, e.g. fungible and non-fungible) within a single canister.
 This provides better computation/gas savings and can reduce complexities.
 2. `transferAndCall`-like approach for more streamlined usage (e.g. doesn't require allow + transferFrom to send to an exchange).
 3. Supports both native addresses (64 long hex) and principals.
-Developer's can choose to reject one style and return an error if they wish.
+Developers can choose to reject one style and return an error if they wish.
-4. EXT Standard provides a method to query a tokens capabilities to aid in deciding how to communicate with it.
+4. EXT Standard provides a method to query a token's capabilities to aid in deciding how to communicate with it.

 You can view some of the extensions [here](EXTENSIONS.md).